• Skip to main content

 Photo by Eugene Gologursky/Getty Images for Macy’s, Inc.

-ThunderCloud Subs Turkey Trot:
+ThunderCloud Subs Turkey Trot

 It’s the 35th Annual ThunderCloud Subs Turkey Trot.
 This is one of Austin’s most beloved Thanksgiving traditions!
 The event will feature a 5-mile run, 1-mile walk, and Kids-K. 100% of the raffle ticket revenue will benefit Caritas of Austin, a non-profit that works to prevent and end homelessness in the Austin community.

-• Thursday, November 27
+• Date: Thursday, November 27

-• 8:30 am for timed 5-mile, 9:15am for untimed 5-mile
+• Start Times: 8:30 a.m. for timed 5-mile, 9:15 a.m. for untimed 5-mile

-• The Long Center, 701 W Riverside Dr.
+• Location: The Long Center, 701 W Riverside Dr.

-photo courtesy of Operation Turkey
+Photo courtesy of Operation Turkey

-Operation Turkey is 100% volunteer organization that works together to ensure everyone receives a warm meal on Thanksgiving Day.
+Operation Turkey is a 100% volunteer organization that works together to ensure everyone receives a warm meal on Thanksgiving Day.
 Each year they prepare, package, and deliver meals to the homeless and less fortunate in just 4 hours.

 Thanksgiving Morning, November 27, 8am-12pm